diggerwoo/libocli/README.md

 # libocli
 libocli is a C library to provide Cisco style command line interface.
 It is developed on Linux and depends on GNU readline and pcre libs.
 This  library has been used for years in [LinkBroad](https://www.linkbroad.com) gateway product.
 Th main features of libocli includes:
-- Line editing keys, TAB for auto keyword completion, and '?’ for next help.
+- Line editing keys support, TAB for auto keyword completion, and '?’ for next help.
 - Commonly used lexical types including: IP, IPv6, MAC address, Domain Name, URLs, etc.
-- Easy-to-use command syntax building APIs.
+- Easy-to-use APIs for command syntax building.
 - Support multi-view, and builtin "no" command.
-- Builtin "man" command to show all syntaxes of a command.
+- Builtin "man" command to show all syntaxes of command.
 Cisco IOS lacks this while we need it.

 How to build and install:
 ```